A look back at the interview with Laurent Imbert, coach of the French boys' padel team, in the “Face-à-Face” Live on Instagram.

 I spoke about it with Alexis, all the players have qualities, but he was particularly impressed by Yohan Boronad, who was only 12 years old, and joined the U14 team in the middle of competition.
 He is a player on the left, Alexis made him play on the right and he adapted very well to all these circumstances.
 All the players were up to the event but let's say that if we had to take two who broke away, it would be Yohan and little Arthaud.

-Among the hopes, of course the one with the most potential is Thomas Leygue.
-It's a loss for the juniors, but a gain for the seniors certainly.
-For me considering his level of padel and of his age, he is certainly the best equipped to do something in Spain.
-It won't be easy, but he's doing everything he can to make it happen.
+Among the hopefuls, of course the one with the most potential is Thomas Leygue.
+It's a loss for the juniors, but a gain for the seniors for sure.
+For me, given his level of padel and his age, he is certainly the best equipped to do something in Spain.
+It won't be easy but he's doing everything he can to get there.

 • On the possibility of playing padel after 40 years

-Le padel has evolved a lot, today there are still a few Martians from padel like Bela, Juan Martin Diaz.
-But when you see the new generation like Galan, Lebron, I think it's going to get younger.
-The padel has become much more professional in recent years and we see more and more physical players.
-There will always be some exceptions, like Federer in tennis, but if the padel continues to develop in the world, that there is a kind of ATP of padel in the world, I think the profiles of 40-year-old players will no longer exist.
+Padel has evolved a lot, today there are still some Martians of padel like Bela, Juan Martin Diaz.
+But when we see the new generation like Galan, Lebron, I think it will get younger.
+Padel has become much more professional in recent years and we see more and more physical players.
+We will always have some exceptions, like Federer in tennis, but if padel continues to develop in the world, if there is a kind of ATP of padel in the world, I think that the profiles of 40-year-old players will no longer exist.

-Please note that the padel is a very physical sport, in Lyon when he had played with Robin Haziza, Gaël Monfils had cramps in the locker room.
+Be careful, you should know that padel is a very physical sport, in Lyon when he played with Robin Haziza, Gaël Monfils had cramps in the locker room.

-• On the past of the good players of padel French
+• On the past of good French padel players

-Almost all of them have a history of “good” tennis players, whether Thomas Leygue, Johan Bergeron, Robin Haziza, Jérémy Scatena, we do not even speak of Adrien Maigret.
-We have the example of Pier Gauthier, a former ATP player, who started the padel very late, and who today is a very good player.
+Almost all of them have a past as “good” tennis players, whether it’s Thomas Leygue, Johan Bergeron, Robin Haziza, Jérémy Scatena, let alone Adrien Maigret.
+We have the example of Pier Gauthier, a former ATP player, who started padel very late, and who is now a very good player.

 • Regarding Bastien Blanqué